dwyl/learn-flutter/guides/deployment.md

 just run `fly deploy`.
-Since we've already done the initial configuration needed, `fly deploy` will just re-build the app and deploy it to the app that's already deployed.
+Since we've already done the initial configuration needed, `fly deploy` will just re-build the app and deploy it to the app that's already deployed, using the `fly.toml` configuration file you've just created.

 # And you're done! 🎉